 Even if a contractor cooperates with the DOL’s investigation and promptly resolves any noncompliance, and has no previous investigation history, DOL may still determine that debarment is appropriate if it believes the noncompliance was deliberate.

-How to Avoid Costly Consequences of SCA Noncompliance
+SCA Compliance & How to Avoid Costly Consequences

 What can you do to avoid these costly consequences?
 Here are a few steps you can take to help ensure compliance: